rocketacademy/bootcamp-docs/algorithms/a.5-data-structures/a.5.3-stacks.md

 ![stack meme](../../.gitbook/assets/stack_meme.jpeg)

+## Learning Objectives

+By the end of this lesson, you should:

+* be familiar with stack functionality time and space complexity
+* understand the difference between LIFO and FIFO
+* understand the python stack class example

 ## Introduction

 SImilar to hash tables, we are going to be employing the concept of a stack data structure to work with certain kinds of data.
 A stack is a data structure that supports adding and removing only from the end/top of the stack.
 They are often referred to as a FILO \(first in last out\) or LIFO \(last in first out\) data structure.